Necrotizing soft tissue infection

 Necrotizing soft tissue infection develops when the bacteria enters the body, usually through a minor cut or scrape.
 The bacteria begins to grow and release harmful substances (toxins) that kill tissue and affect blood flow to the area.
 As the tissue dies, the bacteria enters the blood and rapidly spreads throughout the body.

-- Changes to a very painful bruise-like area and grows rapidly, sometimes in less than an hour
+- A very painful bruise-like area then develops and grows rapidly, sometimes in less than an hour

 - The skin may break open and ooze fluid